keyvin/docnotes/z80/Readme.md

 Thanks to Dylan from retro-comp for pointing out I’d get spurious IO due to interrupt acknowledge.
 Thank you to David Ahl of Creative computing's Basic Computer Games, and Leonard Rosendust for "banner", the source for the basic demo

+Thank you to hackaday commentor Helper for pointing out it's not a SBC, it's a modular computer kit!